9.2 FCAW Equipment and Setup

 Components

-It was mentioned previously in this chapter that Flux Cored Arc Welding is a semi-automatic process, and this has an impact on the complexity of the equipment involved.
+FCAW is a semiautomatic process, which has an impact on the complexity of the equipment involved.
 With welding processes that are considered manual, the equipment is usually solid-state; that is, there are no moving parts.
-FCAW always involves a mechanical wire feeding unit that feeds the electrode into the weld pool with the touch of a button (or, more typically, a trigger).
-This results in a sharp increase in productivity and a reduction in the required operator skill; the trade-off is a higher initial investment in the equipment and a more in-depth troubleshooting process to solve welding issues.
+In contrast, FCAW always involves a mechanical wire-feeding unit that feeds the electrode into the weld pool with the touch of a button (or, more typically, a trigger), which sharply increases productivity and reduces the required operator skill.
+The trade-off is a higher initial investment in the equipment and a more in-depth troubleshooting process to solve welding issues.

 - Welding power source